 Description of Organization

-In the late summer of 2018 the Lenz Foundation made a grant in the amount of $10,000 to provide travel, accommodations, facilities, and administrative support for the steering committee of teachers of African descent who will be traveling to the conference.
+In the late summer of 2018, the Lenz Foundation made a grant in the amount of $10,000 to provide travel, accommodations, facilities, and administrative support for the steering committee of teachers of African descent who traveled to the conference.